ESapenaVentura/biobroker/README.md

 To generate documentation:

 1. Go to the root of the repository: `cd biobroker`
-2. Run the following sphinx command: `sphinx-apidoc -Mf -o docs broker`.
+2. Run the following sphinx command: `sphinx-apidoc -Mf -o docs biobroker`.
 This will regenerate the rst files with module content first!
 Just as I like it.
 3. `cd docs`
 4. `make clean html`